-Liturgical Ministries include Altar Servers, Lectors, Music Ministers, Ushers/Ministers of Hospitality, Extra-Ordinary Ministers of Holy Communion, Mass Coordinators and Wash Church Linens.
-Learn more about these ministries below:
+Liturgical Ministries include Altar Servers, Lectors, Music Ministers, Ushers, Extra-Ordinary Ministers of Holy Communion, Mass Coordinators and Wash Church Linens.
+Learn more about these ministries below.

 Altar Servers are very important to Liturgy.
 They set up for the Mass, therefore need to arrive at least 20 minutes before Mass begins.
 They check with the Mass Coordinator for any special instructions.
 During Mass they assist the priest, helping the Mass flow smoothly.
 Altar Servers lead the responses during the Mass.
 After Mass, they bring all utensils/vessels to the sacristy for cleaning.

 Click pdf here (347 KB) for Altar Server Manual.